Waxing Lyrical - Why 100% Natural Wax?

-All our candles are made from 100% Natural Wax, a blend of sustainably sourced organic soy, rapeseed and beeswax we’ve refined over the years.
-It’s far cheaper - and a lot easier - to use paraffin… so why don’t we use that?
+All our candles are made from 100% Natural Wax, a blend of sustainably sourced organic soy, rapeseed we’ve been refining and developing since 1989.
+But it’s far cheaper - and a lot easier - to use paraffin… so why don’t we use that?

-By using our bespoke mixture of organic soy, rapeseed - both harvested from sustainable fields - and beeswax, we make sure every single Parks Candle is the perfectly balanced blend. (using only one of these materials means variations between batches of natural crop can’t be adjusted for, so consistent quality can't be guaranteed)
+- By using our bespoke mixture of organic soy, rapeseed - both harvested from sustainable fields - we can adjust the blend to be perfectly balanced for every fragrance and size of scented candle. (using only one of these materials means variations between batches of natural crop can’t be adjusted for, so consistent quality can't be guaranteed)

 So yes, especially when we first started, it would have been much cheaper and easier to out-source the manufacturing, but from the get-go we chose to develop our own eco-friendly blends and processes.